 For former foster youth, getting a job is a big deal.

-For Emily, it is the first step in a long journey towards sustainability as she navigates school, childcare, and obtaining a driver’s license.
+For Emily, it is the first step in a long journey towards sustainability as she navigates school, childcare, obtain’s a driver’s license and much more.

 Finding and keeping a job is a common challenge for former foster youth.
 In fact, only 50% of young adults who have aged out of the foster care system are employed, according to a study by the National Youth in Transition Database.